kirakosyandaviddev/test-github-repos/README.md

 In project I used github API for searching Repositories.

-# Here you can see thee App https://test-git-api.herokuapp.com/
+# Here you can see the App https://test-git-api.herokuapp.com/

 ## Available Scripts